Enna Muthalali Sowkiyama: Plot

-Koteeswaram is a textile mill owner whose goondas murder Muthiah, secretary of the mill labour union, for demanding bonus and declaring a strike.
+Koteeswaram is a textile mill owner whose goondas murder Muthiah, secretary of the mill labour union, for demanding a bonus and declaring a strike.
 Muthiah's daughter Jaya, a medical student, is in love with Koteeswaram's son without knowing his identity.
 Another worker is arrested for Muthiah's murder and his son Sethu and Jaya vow to find out the murderer of Muthiah.
 Koteeswaram is finally brought to book.